develop-me/bootcamp--week-01-02--html-and-css/README.md

 - notes
 	These are the students notes - see []() to run LaTeX to generate the pdfs for the students
 - quiz
-	There is one for each week/part, but they are held in google docs - see the notes in the readme for where & how to distribute
+	There is one for each week/part, but they are held in google docs, under the instructor account.
+Archive any previous quiz answers and then remove them from the form before distributing to new students
 - slides
 	These are also the tutors notes.
 We encourage live coding over slides, however all these notes use [PITCHME](https://github.com/gitpitch/in-60-seconds) markdown files, so you can view as plain markdown, or run on github as a presentation (good for new tutors).